ai4er-cdt/SeaIceExtent/Notes/jasmin.md

 	# Install packages as needed
 	$ pip install <package_name>

-For our project we have installed: rasterio, wandb, torch, torchIO
+For our project we have installed: rasterio, wandb, torch, torchIO, segmentation_models_pytorch

 <br/>